If at first you don’t succeed, I was taught by my mother, try and try again.

 In other words, some cases are lost due to insufficient evidence.
 Other immigrants fail as a result of the weighting process.

-Because the evaluation process lacks precise parameters, what one judge thinks is an extreme hardship, another judge might perceive as an ordinary hardship.
+Because the evaluation process lacks precise parameters, what one adjudicator thinks is an extreme hardship, another adjudicator might perceive as an ordinary hardship.

 Discretionary Extreme Hardship Waivers: Decision-Making Without Exact Parameters

 This decision-making reality should not be viewed as sinister.